-It’s a common misunderstanding when asking “how many weeks in first trimester?” to start from conception, but medical professionals will start from your last period.
+It’s a common misunderstanding when asking, “how many weeks in first trimester?” to start from conception, but medical professionals will start from the first day of your last period.

 Although you may feel pregnant, it’s unlikely you’ll look pregnant at this stage, so you can enjoy keeping your little secret a bit longer if you want to.

 First-trimester pregnancy symptoms